roman-coussement/roman-coussement.github.io/README.md

       - Clustering
       - Dimensionality reduction
       - Ensemble methods
-2. **Data Visualisation & Exploratory Data Analysis** - the notebooks contained under this header are intended tod demonstrate a number of the key skills involved in most any data science project: data cleaning, wrangling, exploratory data anaylsis, and data visualisation.
+2. **Data Visualisation & Exploratory Data Analysis** - notebooks contained under this header are intended tod demonstrate a number of the key skills involved in most any data science project: data cleaning, wrangling, exploratory data anaylsis, and data visualisation.
 Each notebook will be motivated by a particular 'theme' within data visualisation, structured according to Clause Wilke's [Fundamentals of Data Visualization](https://clauswilke.com/dataviz/).
       - Amounts and distributions
       - Proportions
       - Associations/correlations